pancakeswap/pancake-info-api/documentation.md

-# V2 Endpoints
+# Endpoints

-All PancakeSwap V2 pairs consist of two different tokens.
-BNB is not a native currency in PancakeSwap V2, and is represented only by WBNB in the V2 pairs.
+All PancakeSwap pairs consist of two different tokens.
+BNB is not a native currency in PancakeSwap, and is represented only by WBNB in the pairs.

 The canonical WBNB address used by the PancakeSwap interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.

+Results are edge-cached for 1 minute (or 60 seconds) and refreshed in background (`stale-while-revalidate`).

 ## [`/summary`](https://api.pancakeswap.info/api/summary)

-Returns data for the top ~1000 PancakeSwap V2 pairs, sorted by reserves.
+Returns data for the top ~1000 PancakeSwap pairs, sorted by reserves.
-Results are edge cached for 15 minutes.

 ### Request